 Hepatitis A is a short-term viral infection causing inflammation of the liver.
 Infection can be prevented by receiving the hepatitis A vaccine.

 Most people who get hepatitis A feel sick for several weeks, but they usually recover completely and do not have lasting liver damage.
-Many children and adults who become infected never develop symptoms, but for those who do, symptoms usually develop two to six weeks after being exposed.
+Many children and adults who become infected never develop symptoms, however they can still spread the virus.
+For those who do have symptoms, they usually develop two to six weeks after being exposed.
 Symptoms include fever, stomach pain, nausea or vomiting, diarrhea, dark urine and yellow skin (jaundice).

 WHAT YOU NEED TO KNOW

 Most people get hepatitis A by person-to-person contact with someone who has the infection or through eating or drinking food or water contaminated by an infected person.
 Certain adults may be at higher risk for hepatitis A exposure including persons who use drugs and persons experiencing homelessness.

 If you think you may have hepatitis A, see your medical provider.

 A blood test determines if someone has a hepatitis A infection.